Nandaka/PixivUtil2/readme.txt

 dbPath		==> use different database. creategif       ==> Set to True to convert ugoira file to gif.
                     Required createUgoira = True.
-tempfolder      ==> Temporary folder used for converting ugoira to gif.
+createapng      ==> Set to True to convert ugoira file to animated png.
+                    Required createUgoira = True.
-                    Doesn't support unicode due to library limitation. useBlacklistMembers ==> Skip image by member id.
+					The generated png is not optimized due to library limitation. useBlacklistMembers ==> Skip image by member id.
                         Please create 'blacklist_members.txt' in the same folder of the application.